Wooden Crosses

 Miter sled

 The simple miter sled depicted above will allow for accurate cutting of any mitered frame, as well as the pieces needed for the cross.
-Even if the miter fence is installed slightly off kilter, the pieces will still fit together properly, as long as the piece of wood used for the fence is cut at exactly 90 degrees.
+Even if the miter fence is installed slightly off-kilter, the pieces will still fit together properly, as long as the piece of wood used for the fence is cut at exactly 90 degrees.
 A corner of a mill-cut piece of plywood might be good for making this piece.

 There’s a lot of gluing and clamping in making this sort of cross.
 The pieces are not nailed together.
 So it has to be assembled in stages, setting up and gluing each layer of wood, one at a time.
 A lot of clamps are required, so the limiting factor on how much can be glued at one time might be the available clamps.
 But no matter what, don’t try to glue too much at one time, as the more pieces being glued at one time, the greater the possibility that something will slip out of position.

 One other concern for gluing this sort of cross together is keeping the pieces all on the same plane, especially those pieces that are the same height, such as the red heart and maple in our diagram.
-It is useful to use cauls above and below the pieces, while gluing, to make sure that the pieces stay on the same plane and don’t twist in relation to each other.
+It is useful to use cauls above and below the pieces, while gluing, to make sure that the pieces stay on the same plane and don’t twist with each other.

 Making a Wooden Cross Necklace

-Crosses are not only common as household adornments, but also for use as jewelry.
-While most of these are made of silver, gold or some other metal, jewelry crosses can also be made out of wood.
+Crosses are not only common as household adornments but also for use as jewelry.
+While most of these are made of silver, gold, or some other metal, jewelry crosses can also be made out of wood.
 The same sorts of methodologies we’ve been looking at throughout this article can also be used to make a cross necklace.
 The trick, in most cases, will be making the cross small enough to be used as jewelry.